tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 The storage structure is not changed, so downgrading is feasible.
 However, before the downgrade, we must disable this feature first to avoid affecting the success rate of pessimistic transactions.

 Ecosystem tools should not be affected by this optimization.

+## Correctness

+There are two main changes compared to "pipelined pessimistic lock": loss of pessimistic locks and lock migration.

+### Loss of pessimistic locks

+With "pipelined pessimistic lock", if a pessimistic lock is read, it will either be rolled back or turned into a 2PC lock.
+But this is different if pessimistic locks only exist in the memory.
+The pessimistic lock in the memory is readable, but it can be lost later due to various reasons like TiKV crash.

+Luckily, this does not have much impact.

+- Reading exactly the key of which pessimistic lock is lost is not affected, because the pessimistic lock is totally invisible to the reader.
+- If a secondary 2PC lock is read while the primary lock is still in the pessimistic stage, the reader will call `CheckTxnStatus` to the primary lock:
+  - If the primary lock exists, `min_commit_ts` of the lock is advanced, so the reader will not be blocked. **This operation must be replicated through Raft.** Otherwise, if the primary lock is lost, we may allow a smaller commit TS, breaking snapshot isolation.
+  - If the primary lock is lost, `CheckTxnStatus` will do nothing until a lock is prewritten or the TTL is expired.
+The behavior is no different from before.
+There can be optimizations that avoid waiting for lock expiration but that's out of the range of this RFC.
+- A different transaction can resolve the pessimistic lock when it encounters the pessimistic lock in `AcquirePessimisticLock` or `Prewrite`.
+So, if the lock is lost, `PessimisticRollback` will find no lock and do nothing.
+No change is needed.
+- `TxnHeartBeat` will fail after the loss of pessimistic locks.
+But it will not affect correctness.

+### Lock migration

+Before lock migration, we need to scan all the memory locks in the region.
+To reduce unavailability time, the region will still be available to write between scanning and the region change.
+So the migrated locks are a stale and partial snapshot of pessimistic locks of the region.
+We must make sure that everything should work well after these locks are ingested.

+#### Leader transfer

+After `valid` is set to `false`, later pessimistic locks are replicated through Raft proposals.
+So, we don't need to worry that some pessimistic locks might be missing after the serialized pessimistic locks are ingested.
+But it is a risk that some pessimistic locks could appear again after being deleted on the former leader.
+Next, we will talk about how to avoid it:

+1. Pessimistic locks are serialized and `valid` is set to `false`, we record the current `propose_index`.
+Let's call it `idx0`.
+2. After `valid` is set to `false`, later proposed lock CF mutations meet `propose_index` > `idx0`.
+3. When the follower receives `MsgTransferLeader`, it verifies `idx0` > `applied_index`.
+Combined with 2, we know later proposed lock CF mutations meet `propose_index` > `applied_index`.
+It means all these mutations have not been applied on the follower.
+4. Before the new leader starts to serve, it will apply the lock CF mutations and the locks that need to be removed from the lock table will not appear.

+#### Region merge

+We disable writing to the lock table when proposing `PrepareMerge`.
+It it similar to disabling any service on the source region by increasing the region epoch.
+This guarantees that we will have a complete set of pessimistic locks when we serializing the locks in `schedule_merge`.

+If we complete a region merge, `CommitMerge` must be executed while the source region keeps unchanged.
+So, when the range of the source region is available, the state will be identical to when `PrepareMerge` is proposed.

+#### Region split

+Region split happens on the same node.
+So, there should not be subtle problems.